mmondics/openshift-intro/README.md

     ![home-projects.png](/images/home-projects.png)

     The rest of the page is populated by projects.
-A project has been created for you to work in named `userNN-project` (where 'NN' is your user number).
+A project has been created for you to work in named `userNN-project` (where `NN` is your user number).
 If your OpenShift administrator did not create this project for you, you should be able to do so yourself with the `Create Project` button in the top right of the projects page.

     Any project starting with `openshift-` or `kube-` contain the workloads running the OpenShift platform itself.

-11. **Click the userNN-project hyperlink** (where 'NN' is your user number).
+11. **Click the userNN-project hyperlink** (where `NN` is your user number).

-    Tip: With so many Projects displayed, you can use the search bar to find yours more easily.
+    *Tip: With so many Projects displayed, you can use the search bar to find yours more easily.*

     You will now see the Dashboard for your project.